browsercat/playwright-automation-starter/README.md

-# Browser Automation Starter Repo
+# Playwright Automation Starter Repo

 If you want to crawl, scrape, sync, record, download, aggregate, automate, or generate with ease, this is the starter for you.